 As we are reporting more and more, we are seeing an increase in ransomware attacks.
-It is very likely that the distraction and change to working practices caused by the Covid-19 pandemic have provided opportunities for cyber criminals to gain access to your data, and we are seeing more ‘big’ cases emerge such as Garmin, the Premier League and others.
+It is very likely that the distraction and change to working practices caused by the Covid-19 pandemic have provided opportunities for cyber criminals to gain access to your data, and we are seeing more ‘big’ cases emerge such as the cyber security attacks on Garmin, the Premier League and others.

 Ransomware attacks can vary in technique, however, generally speaking, a ransomware attack is where the attacker encrypts (locks) your data and will only release that data once they have extorted money from the victim.